sayak119/Priv-backend/README.md

 9. Do not track
 10. Others

 This allows users to focus on certain topics in a proper manner.
-To further understand and capture the multidimensionality of the policies, we made use of **Named Entity Recognition" which was custom made for law and policies.
+To further understand and capture the multidimensionality of the policies, we made use of **Named Entity Recognition** which was custom made for law and policies.
 We divided it into **4** parts -
 1. Article
 2. Court
 3. Legality